jarano93/green-grocer/README.md

 ###### What's Next?

+  *Stop using Beautiful Soup
-Maybe in the future have the choice to filter by group/chapters but I'm not to hot on this, especially filtering by chapter
+  *Maybe in the future have the choice to filter by group/chapters but I'm not to hot on this, especially filtering by chapter